ShubhitSardana/PRESTO_Pipeline/README.md

 **INSTRUCTIONS**

-**Step 1:** Now if you want to use this pipeline you should copy all of these files in the folder containing filterbank files (.fil), after that change the name of main_server.py, main_pc.py file to main.py.
+**Step 1:** Now if you want to use this pipeline fork this rep[o and copy all of these files in the folder containing filterbank files (.fil), after that change the name of main_server.py, main_pc.py file to main.py.

 **Step 2:** Now run organize.py first.
 It executes quickly as it only organizes the files into subdirectories.
 After this you get a window to change the config.txt file present in each of the subdirectories (its is not a problem if you leave it as it is).